 In order to preserve the integrity of the archive, modules are not editable once they have been moved into the archive.
 As the academic year comes to a close the module is intended to be left "as taught" for students to refer to.
 Please make any changes for the new year once you have transferred the content into the NEW version of the module.

 Some lecturers may wish to hide or restrict by date some answer sheets etc. to be unavailable in the archive.
 Do not delete these as they should be left intact, even if hidden from students, for audit purposes.

 Q. What if I need access to a module I didn't have last year?

-You can easily be enrolled on your new module: please contact the existing editing teacher of the equivalent module last year, who will have access to the new one, to have yourself added (or if this is not appropriate or it is a new module, your local Moodle representative or email@example.com).
-See the page How to enrol a student (or fellow staff member) manually on your module
+You can easily be enrolled on your new module: please contact the existing editing teacher of the equivalent module last year, who will have access to the new one, to have yourself added (or if this is not appropriate or it is a new module, your local Moodle representative or firstname.lastname@example.org).
+See the page How to enrol a fellow staff member manually on your module.

 Q. What if I have a new module I'm no longer teaching?

 You can easily "hand over" the module.
-Enrol the new module convenor / contributor on the module and they can then unenrol you.
-See the page How to enrol a student (or fellow staff member) manually on your module
+Enrol the new module convenor / contributor on the module and they can then unenroll you.
+See the page How to enrol a fellow staff member manually on your module.

-Q. How will I see modules on my "My Home" page?
+Q. How will I see modules on my Dashboard?